 Legal/regulatory: Where the incident or controversy results in legal, legislative, or regulatory complaints, threats, investigations, warnings, fines, disputes, or litigation.

 Trustworthiness: An incident or controversy is likely to have been covered by media sources rated as credible and trustworthy by NewsGuard, JTI, and/or an equivalent news rating organisation or programme.
 Commentary and analysis by relevant, credible and authoritative opinion-formers (aka ‘influencers’) is also considered.

 Fairness and accuracy: Each incident and/or controversy is assessed objectively on the publicly available data, facts and by commentary and analysis by credible and trustworthy media sources and opinion-formers (see above).
-Links are publicly provided to original research, legal documents, and company statements (where available), and to a range of high-quality media coverage.
+Links are publicly provided to original research, legal documents, company statements, and to a selected range of high-quality media coverage.